denimJesus/untitled-pygame-shooter/README.md

 Automatic shooting is planned, but not implemented yet, and only one enemy type spawns.
 Also included: next to no graphics, no sprite animations and no level ups, so pretty much no game yet either.

 Window size can be changed by editing the values of `WIDTH` and `HEIGHT` in **variables.py**.
-These, as well as the variable `SPRITE_SCALE`, also affect non-visual things in the code, so were there any game balance, that might be affected as well.
+These, as well as the variable `SPRITE_SCALE`, also affect non-visual things in the code, so were there any kind of game balance yet, that might be affected as well.

-Even though no other inputs (outside future menus) are planned, for now there are debug keys for testing.
+Even though no other controls (outside menus) are planned, for now there are debug keys for testing.
 These probably will change often (and can be found in event_queue.py), but at the time of writing they are as follows:
 ```
 Key    Action
  1    Spawn 3 bullets orbiting player